timm/ABC/README.md

-Teaching and researeching AI has gotten complcaited.
+Recently, AI has gotten very complcaited.
 The models themselves are opaque and  hard to understand or audit or repair.
 The CPU required to build and use them severely limits experimentation.
+It also complicates industrial deployment and teaching.

-Certainly, some probems are intherently complex and need, say, generative AI and large language models.
+But are all problems intherently complex and need, say, generative AI and large language models?  _Tiny AI_ performs _predictive AI from small models_ and handles tasks like optimization and regression.
-But not all AI is generative AI.
-_Tiny AI_ performs _predictive AI from small models_.
-As shown here,
-predictive AI can be remarkable effective, yet simple to code, and need only a few dozen labelled examples. to train.
+As shown here, tiny AI can be remarkable effective, yet simple to code, and need only a few dozen labelled examples. to train.

 Tiny AI methods are routinely ignored in resaerch and industry.
-In a
-recent systematic review [^hou24] of 229 SE papers using large language models (LLMs), only 13/229 (about 5%) of those papers compared LLMs to other approaches.
+In a recent systematic review [^hou24] of 229 SE papers using large language models (LLMs), only 13/229 (about 5%) of those papers compared LLMs to other approaches.
 This is a methodological error since other methods can produce results that are better and/or faster (See Table 1)

-Ideally researechers and practioners first try Tiny AI methods, then move to Big AI only when necessary.
-In an attempt to encourage that methodology, we offer here an example of how Tiny AI can be simple, fast, and effective.
-No, it this code will not solve all problems.
-But since it is so non-resource intensive, we comreccond it as a first pass.
+Perhaps the reason Tiny AI is ignored is that there is no simpel reference package, nor documentation of its effectiveness.
+To remedy that, we offer the EZR python paclage, accessible via

+   pip install ezr

+EZR is very short (a few hundred lines of Python; no use of complex packages like pandas or scikit-learn).
+We offer it here as

+- A useful tool for teaching AI and SE and scripting;
+- A productive tool for conducting state of the art resaerch.
+- A criticism of other work that has never checked complicated a simple idea;

+For an example where this tool can dramatically simplfy prior resutls, see the end of this document.

 [^hou24]: Hou, X., Zhao, Y., Liu, Y., Yang, Z., Wang, K., Li, L., ... & Wang, H. (2024).
 Large language models for software engineering: A systematic literature review.
 ACM Transactions on Software Engineering and Methodology, 33(8), 1-79.